1990 Shelby Can Am

 In 2008 the South African Shelbys received new, Le Mans-style bodywork.
 The cars raced in this configuration in endurance races through at least 2015.
 Shelby Can Am History and South African Endurance Racing Results.

-The Shelby has a robust tube frame chassis with upper and lower unequal length tubular steel A-arms, aluminum uprights and adjustable roll bar
+The Shelby is constructed of a robust tube frame chassis with upper and lower unequal length tubular steel A-arms, aluminum uprights and adjustable roll bar

 The Dodge 3.3 liter sealed racing engine is mated to a 4 speed Weisman transaxle.
 For more information on the Dodge 3.3 liter racing engine please go to AllPar.com, Shelby Racing.
 The car weighs in at 1,870 lbs.